yifei-tang/Star-Catcher-Project/README.md

 # Star-Catcher-Project
-An interactive side scroller game with PS-2 Keyboard Controls, VGA display of MIF files coded with Verilog Created by: YiFei Tang and Steven Liu
+An interactive side scroller game with PS-2 Keyboard Controls, VGA display of MIF files coded with Verilog Created by: YiFei Tang and Steven Liu - ECE241 Final Project